SUSE/scf/README.md

 sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8443
 ```

-## To Deploy HCF on Ubuntu Using VirtualBox
+## To Deploy HCF with Vagrant

+_NOTE:_ This is the common instructions that are shared between all providers, some providers have different requirements, make sure that you read the appropriate section for your provider.

-1. Install VirtualBox and Vagrant (version 1.7.4 and higher).
+1. Install Vagrant (version 1.7.4 and higher).

 2. Install the `vagrant-reload` plugin: